marlowe-contrib/marlowe-oracle-service/doc/design.md

 ### 3.1 Off-chain backend

 The Marlowe Oracle Service will use the Marlowe Runtime service to get a list of active Marlowe contracts.
 Then, it will filter only the contracts that pass the following criteria:

-It has a choice action that can be resolved.
+- It has a choice action that can be resolved.
-The choice name is a valid feed name that the service knows how to provide.
+- The choice name is a valid feed name that the service knows how to provide.
-The owner is either the service’s address or a role token.
+-The owner is either the service’s address or a role token.

 Then, it will build, balance, and submit the transactions that resolve each contract.
 There are two ways to resolve a contract, depending on the type of choice owner.
 The resulting transaction and the data flow are different for each case.